ksamrat224/ksamrat224/README.md

 # Hi there, I'm Samrat Karki! 👋

-Welcome to my GitHub profile!
-I'm a passionate **Full Stack Developer** and **Problem Solver** currently exploring the **MERN Stack** and competitive programming.
+I'm a tech enthusiast passionate about **Web Development** and **Problem Solver** currently exploring the **MERN Stack** and competitive programming.
 Here, you'll find my projects, contributions, and learning journey.

 ---